An improved central limit theorem for the empirical sliced Wasserstein distance: Proofs of Section

 \textit{Two-sample setting:} By symmetry, it suffices to see $\hat v^2_{P_n,Q_m}\rightarrow_p v^2_{P,Q}$.
-The proof follows from the same arguments, since the uniform convergence and uniform integrability properties in the above proof also apply to the optimal potentials $\phi_{n,m,X_1}^\theta$, defined by \eqref{eq:defn_potentials_two_sample}.
+The proof follows from the same arguments, since the uniform convergence and uniform integrability properties in the above proof also apply to the optimal transport potentials $\phi_{n,m,X_1}^\theta$, defined as in \Cref{prop:regularidad_potenciales}.